Giom-V/Home-assistant/automations/README.md

-- `Update the time of the last cleaning`: I'm tracking in `input_datetime.last_vacuum` the last time the vaccum cleaner has been doing its job, so taht I'm not triggering it more than every 12h.
+- `Update the time of the last cleaning`: I'm tracking in `input_datetime.last_vacuum` the last time the vaccum cleaner has been doing its job, so that I'm not triggering it more than every 12h.
 That automation save the time whenever the vaccum is used.

 - `Start/stop xiaomi fast scan interval` and `Update xiaomi map extractor`: